bhrionn/bhrionn/README.md

 ## ⚡ About Me

 Solutions Engineer with a passion for building intelligent systems and modern cloud architectures.
-Currently exploring the intersection of AI and practical engineering solutions using Pythin, Typescript and Rust.
+Currently exploring the intersection of AI and practical engineering solutions using Python, Typescript and Rust.
 In another life I was a C++/C#/.NET Systems engineer. 👀

 ## 🚀 Current Focus